LabMobi/project-creator-android/README.md

 ![Mobi Lab](docs/assets/mobilab-header-logo.png)
-# Mobi Lab Android Project Template
+# Mobi Lab Android Template

 This is a script to simplify Android project creation.